Mzia Amaghlobeli: A Champion for Press Freedom in Georgia

 This instigated widespread public protests across the country that continue today.
 More than 500 protestors have been arrested, and there are allegations of mistreatment and torture against at least 99 individuals.
 Journalists like Amaghlobeli have been a particular target of the regime through illegal detentions as well as legislation limiting media freedom.

+Utilizing the harsher Criminal Code, rather than the Administrative Code, is a disproportionate legal escalation and indication of a potential abuse of power, according to her lawyers.
+As her lawyers argue, “A slap on the face does not qualify as an ‘assault,’ and a criminal charge is exaggerated and thus punitive.”
 Transparency International Georgia argues that “the slap was symbolic and lacked sufficient force to cause harm [damages are but one element of the tort].”
-Others argue that pre-trial detention is not justified and that, under Georgian law, the slap did not warrant the serious attack charge.
+Other experts have argued that pre-trial detention was not justified and that, under Georgian law, the slap did not warrant the serious attack charge.

 An attack on one is an attack on all